mrplanbcde/medium-markdown-bulk-importer/README.md

 ## Install (Developer Mode)

-1. Download the extension ZIP from this repository Releases page.
+1. Download the extension ZIP from this repository medium-md-import-extension.zip.
 2. Extract the ZIP to a local folder.
 3. Open Chrome and go to `chrome://extensions`.
 4. Enable **Developer mode**.